Load the cities shapefile into a vector layer

 filetype = "ESRI Shapefile")

-After saving this file, we could easily load it using:
+After saving this file, we could easily load it using the vect function:

 countries <- vect("data/countries/countries.shp")